DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 meetings.

-be non-simultaneous, and the student may progress at his or her own pace and follow a
+be non-simultaneous, and the student may progress at the student’s own pace and follow

 interact with the instructor both in–person and online through synchronous or